matthewhefferon/flappy-bot/README.md

 ## How to Play

 - **Click** or **press spacebar** to make your metabot jump
-- Navigate through blue pipes
+- Navigate through blue bar charts
-- Avoid hitting the pipes, ground, or ceiling
+- Avoid hitting the bar charts, ground, or ceiling
-- Score points by successfully passing through pipes
+- Score points by successfully passing through bar charts
 - Click anywhere when game over to restart

 ## Tech Stack